ziutek/mymysql/README.md

 #### v0.4.2

-A lot of changes in MySQL time handling:
+1. A lot of changes in MySQL time handling:

-1. Datetime type replaced by time.Time.
+    Datetime type replaced by time.Time.

-2. Time type replaced by time.Duration.
+    Time type replaced by time.Duration.

-3. Support for time.Time type added to godrv.
+    Support for time.Time type added to godrv.

-4. row.Int64/row.Uint64 methods added.
+2. row.Int64/row.Uint64 methods added.

+3. Rename BindParams to Bind.

 #### v0.4.1